jo3-l/blog/content/posts/probabilistic-programming.md

 ```
 declares $Y = B_1 + \cdots + B_N$, where $B_i \sim \mathrm{Bernoulli}(0.5)$ iid and $X \sim \mathrm{Poisson}(10)$.
 In particular $Y \mid X \sim \mathrm{Binomial}(X, 0.5)$.

 As usual, for intuition, let's work out the joint pgf of $(X, Y)$ in this case.
-We first remark the following easy results:
+We first recall the following easy results:
 - if $X$ and $Y$ are independent, then the pgf of $X + Y$ is $G(x) = G_X (x) G_Y (x)$;
 - by induction, if $X_1, \dots, X_n$ are iid with pgf $G_1 (x)$, then the pgf of $X_1 + \cdots + X_n$ is $G(x) = G_1(x)^n$.

-Using these results, we can compute the joint pgf of $(X, Y)$ in the example above by conditioning on $n$, the number of iid copies:
+Using these results, we can compute the joint pgf of $(X, Y)$ in the example above by conditioning on $X$, the number of iid copies:
 $$
 \begin{align*}
 G(x, y) &= \sum_{n \ge 0} \sum_{k \ge 0} P[X = n, Y = k] x^n y^k \\